 A slurry is a mixture of a liquid and a thickening agent.
 This recipe uses a slurry of coconut water and cornstarch to thicken the base for a dense, rich final texture.

 Whisk the cornstarch into the bowl of the reserved 1/2 cup coconut liquid until completely dissolved and smooth.

 Step 5 – Add the Slurry and Thicken Base

 While whisking constantly, gradually pour the cornstarch mixture into the warm coconut milk.
-Pouring the cornstarch mixture all at once will risk not creating a homogenous mixture.
+Pouring the cornstarch mixture in all at once poses a risk of failing to create a homogenous mixture.